-Note 17 - Subsequent Events
+Note 18 - Subsequent Events

 Events that occur after the Statement of Net Position date but before the financial statements are available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the Statement of Net Position date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the Statement of Net Position date require disclosure in the accompanying notes.
-Management of the Madison County School District evaluated the activity of the district through March 15, 2023, and determined that the following events have occurred requiring disclosure in the notes to the financial statements: The school board approved the issuance of a \$40 million three-mill limited tax note at the March 6, 2023, board meeting.
-The proceeds will be used for the construction of a new auditorium (performing arts center) and 24 additional classrooms at Germantown High School.
+Management of the Neshoba County School District evaluated the activity of the district through March 1, 2024, (the date the financial statements were available to be issued), and determined that no subsequent events have occurred requiring disclosure in the notes to financial statements.